shyam81992/Site-Information/README.md

 go-selenium supports language translation where chromedp doesn't.

 Area of Improvement:
 Need to verify if go-selenium language translation is stable.
-If not then we need to use chromdp + Internationalization.
+If not then we need to use chromdp + Internationalization or chromdp + third party api which tranlates (ex google translate or deepL).